Blonay–Chamby Museum Railway: The museum line

 The Blonay–Chamby Museum Railway is a railway preservation group staffed entirely by volunteers who operate trains each Saturday and Sunday between May and October.
-Vintage steam and electric hauled trains depart from Blonay and climb slowly through a spectacular environment with fine views over Lake Geneva and the Alps.
+Vintage steam and electric hauled trains depart from Blonay and climb over Lake Geneva and the Alps.
 After reversing at or just before Chamby, the trains terminate at the museum site, where visitors can explore stationary exhibits.

 A further part of the remit of the preservation group is the encouragement of local and regional tourism and tourist traffic on adjacent lines.
 The services from Blonay to Chamby and back are included in the Swiss National Railways Timetable.

 The museum collection

 As of autumn 2021 was home to over 70 items of rolling stock, listed below: